momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 ### Instructions
 1. Open up RStudio.

+2. Let's create an R Project.
+Think of this as your workspace.
+You can have as many projects as you want.
+Click on File -> New Project
+   -> New Directory -> New Project.

+3. Write your directory name, choose the subdirectory you want to store your project under, and then click the "Create Project" button.

-2. Click on File -> New File -> RScript or just click the icon on the top left corner and click on RScript.
+4. Now let's create an R Script.
+Click on File -> New File -> RScript or just click the icon on the top left corner and click on
+   RScript.
 If you want to just follow along, feel free to do so and just run each code segement within the notebook!
 However, I recommend you write out the code so you can get the hang of it!

+5. Congrats on creating your R Project and R Script!
+Let's set the working directory.
+The working directory is where R will save any files that you make.
+Also, if you load a csv file into R Studio, all you have to do is write the name of the file with the file extension as opposed to the entire location of the file(ex C:\My Documents\R Stuff\My R Project\mycsv.csv...).

-3. The first thing we are going to do is to install and load the rtweet package.
+6. It's time to install and load the rtweet package.
 In your code editor, type:
 ```{r, chunk-two, echo = TRUE, eval = FALSE}
 install.packages("rtweet") #installs the package
 library(rtweet) #loads rtweet
 ```

-3. Now we are going to enter the API information of your app.
-Go to apps.twitter.com and click on the app that you made.
+7. Now we are going to enter the API information of your app.
+Go to developer.twitter.com, click on your profile name on the top right- hand corner and click on Apps.
+Then click on the "Details" button to get the necessary information to access the Twitter API.

-4. Click on “Keys and Access Tokens.”
-You will need the name of your app, Consumer Key (API key), and Consumer Secret(API secret).
+8. Click on “Keys and Tokens.”
+You will need the name of your app, Consumer Key (API key),and Consumer Secret(API secret).
 Put this information within the quotes.

 ```{r, chunk-three, echo=TRUE, eval= FALSE}
 ##whatever name you assigned to your created app